 6.7.1 The Subscriber must comply with any applicable laws (including any applicable Privacy Laws) for the Jurisdiction in which the land the subject of the Conveyancing Transaction is situated and these Participation Rules.

-6.7.2 The Subscriber must notify the Registrar promptly if it becomes aware it is in default of these Participation Rules.
+6.7.2 The Subscriber must notify the Registrar Promptly if it becomes aware it is in default of these Participation Rules.

 6.8 Compliance with directions